The benefits of collaboration

 - supporting initiatives to foster direct collaboration between social scientists and other individuals and organisations.

-Collaborative working benefits both the researchers and the individuals or organisations involved.
-Through collaboration, partners learn about each other's expertise, share knowledge and gain an appreciation of different professional cultures.
-Collaborative activity can lead to a better understanding of the ways in which academic research can add value and offer insights to key issues of concern for policy and practice.
+Business, civil society, public service organisations as well as individuals in these organisations can benefit by collaborative working with academic researchers.
+Through collaboration, partners can learn about each other's expertise, share knowledge and gain an appreciation of different professional cultures.
+Shared activities can enable partner organisations to engage with academic research to add value, offer insights and influence key issues of concern for policy and practice.

 - accessing experts and cutting edge research